sudenurGlcn/sudenurGlcn/README.md

 Hi 👋 I am Sude Nur
 =========================

-A passionate junior frontend developer and sophomore computer engineering student from Turkey.
+A passionate junior frontend developer and junior computer engineering student from Turkey.
 <br>My goal is to learn new skills about programming.

 * 🌱  I'm currently learning <b>react</b>